Skip to content

 Set up the Maven Java project

-First step is to set up the Java project.
+The first step is to set up the Java project.
 It will use a published parent project and libraries installed with your Domino REST API installation.

 Create OpenAPI specification